ThiagoDella/ComputerGraphics-CEFET/README.md

 ![castleLightCam]

 ### End
-That was how I learned the basics of Graphic Computing in 3 weeks of study with PyOpenGL before reaching my country and University.
+That was how I learned the basics of Computer graphics in 3 weeks of study with PyOpenGL before reaching my country and University.

 You can read my my full report (in Portuguese) [here](https://drive.google.com/file/d/0B0yZCFuI97VkS2dVc2RpR2s5WFJIRFNoRWt4SHloeE55dzYw/view?usp=sharing).